Installation

 - python -V should show a version > 3.10 (e.g. 3.11.7)

-nodejs is needed if changes on the frontend (UI) are made (interface folder).
+nodejs is needed if changes on the front-end (UI) are made (interface folder).
 On each file change, ☑️ or ➡️ will rebuild the UI using nodejs.

 -